-A separate effort, distinct from the I-5 Rose Quarter Improvement Project, is being led by PPS to relocate Harriet Tubman School to a new location in the area and away from the I-5 corridor.
-Funding for relocating the school has been approved by the state legislature (\$120 million approved in the 2022 legislative session) and PPS is exploring possible new locations.
-While ODOT is not directly involved in this, we support PPS' process to address concerns of a school being sited adjacent to a highway.
+A separate effort, distinct from the I-5 Rose Quarter Improvement Project, is being led by PPS to relocate HTMS to a new location in the area and away from the I-5 corridor.
+Funding for relocating the school has been approved by the state legislature (\$120 million approved in the 2022 legislative session), and PPS is exploring possible new locations.
+While ODOT is not directly involved in this effort, we support PPS's process to address concerns related to a school being sited adjacent to a highway.

-11. Will the project increase the number of lanes?
+11. Will the Project increase the number of lanes?
 Will it expand the highway?

-No, the project will not add new through lanes.
-Yes, the project will add new ramp-to-ramp connections (auxiliary lanes) along a one mile stretch of I-5 and expand the existing highway shoulders.
+The Project will not add new through lanes.
+The Project will add new ramp-to-ramp connections (auxiliary lanes) along a 1-mile stretch of I-5 and expand the existing highway shoulders.
 While this will increase the paved width of the highway, the auxiliary lanes are designed to separate slower vehicles entering and exiting the highway from higher speed through traffic using the existing through lanes.

 The new auxiliary lanes are projected to reduce congestion and improve safety on I-5 in our growing community.
-Nearly 99% of southbound vehicles using the I-405 Fremont Bridge exit I-5 within two miles, either at Broadway, I-84, or the Morrison Bridge.
+Nearly 99% of southbound vehicles using the I-405 Fremont Bridge exit I-5 within 2 miles, either at Broadway, I-84, or the Morrison Bridge.
 These three exits are all within the project area.
 With the proposed ramp-to-ramp connections, these vehicles will not have to merge in and out of through traffic on I-5.
-The project is projected to save travelers on I-5 about 2.5 million hours of travel time each year.
+The Project is projected to save travelers on I-5 about 2.5 million hours of travel time each year.